 Stir fried glutinous is a popular dish in Singapore, Malaysia and Hong Kong.
 People eats it for breakfast, lunch, tea break, during Chinese festival e.g. Dumpling festival, and even for baby shower, when the baby reaches full month.

-Hainanese chicken rice seems to be one of the most popular local delicacies in Singapore.
+Hainanese chicken rice seems to be one of the most popular local food in Singapore.
 This is a Singaporean cuisine, of course.
-It is so well known that almost every visitor will have to try this if they visit to Singapore.
-Not hard to find, there are many hawker stalls, coffee shops, food courts and even restaurants sell it.
+It is so well known that almost every visitor and tourist to Singapore would eat it at least once.